codr7/g-fu/v1/doc/typical_restarts.md

 ```

 ### Trying
 `try` may be used to limit the scope for `retry` and supports defining custom restarts.
 Restarts may declare any number of arguments.
-Execution typically continues after the `try` and returns the last value once the restart exits.
+Execution typically continues after the `try`, returning the last value, once the restart exits.

 ```
   (try ((foo (x)